How to make Progress at Atlantic Jiu Jitsu

 This class is open to students that have attained at least a 2nd degree white belt.
 Each student has the free use of the mats in an unstructured class.
 This is is the perfect opportunity to improve your game through drilling and technical practice.

-*Restrictions apply to attending the Intermediate, Advanced, No-gi & Open Mat classes
+*Restrictions apply to attending the Intermediate, Advancement, No-gi & Open Mat classes

 What about competing in tournaments?